 Take a look through our FAQ list to find answers to commonly asked questions about camp at Island Lake and Miracle Ranch.

 It looks like great food, tons of games and exciting activities for campers to expand their horizons.
 We rock out at Fireside each night while learning about a God who is wild about us.
 We also take care of some house cleaning along the way—we admire responsibility and character as much as an adventurous spirit!
-Our sample schedule below lets you in on the day-to-day adventures at Island Lake and Miracle Ranch.
+Our sample schedule below lets you in on the day-to-day adventures at Miracle Ranch.

 8:30 am: Breakfast